MS8080/MarkView/SETUP.md

 2. Select "Create a new Xcode project"
 3. Choose macOS → App
 4. Configure the project:
-   - Product Name: `MarkView`
+   - Product Name: `Scribe`
    - Interface: `SwiftUI`
    - Language: `Swift`
-   - Use the directory: `/Users/ms/Documents/GitHub/MarkView`
+   - Use the directory: `/Users/ms/Documents/GitHub/Scribe`
    - **Important**: Uncheck "Create Git repository" (already exists)

 ### Step 2: Replace Generated Files

-The Swift source files have already been created in the `MarkView/` directory:
+The Swift source files have already been created in the `Scribe/` directory:
-- `MarkViewApp.swift` - Main app entry point
+- `ScribeApp.swift` - Main app entry point
 - `MarkdownDocument.swift` - Document type with file handling
 - `ContentView.swift` - Main UI with editor and preview
 - `Info.plist` - Document type declarations

 When Xcode creates the project, it will generate similar files.
 You can either:
-- Delete the generated files and use the existing ones in the `MarkView/` folder, or
+- Delete the generated files and use the existing ones in the `Scribe/` folder, or
 - Keep the generated files and manually update them with the content from our files

 ### Step 3: Add MarkdownUI Package Dependency

 1. In Xcode, select your project in the navigator
-2. Select the MarkView target
+2. Select the Scribe target
 3. Go to "Package Dependencies" tab
 4. Click the "+" button
 5. Enter the repository URL: `https://github.com/gonzalezreal/MarkdownUI`